-Rosslare's secured intelligent power supplies are designed for use with Rosslare's secured standalone access control units, including the AYC-E/Q60 series.
-The AYC-E/Q60 units are designed to operate indoors and are installed within the secured premises.
-The units must be used with one of Rosslare's secured intelligent power supplies, which provides Lock Strike output and REX input.
-The AYC-E/Q60 and the power supply communicate through a proprietary Rosslare protocol, which provides a secure link between them.
+Rosslare's secured intelligent power supplies are designed for use with Rosslare's secured standalone access control units, including the AYC-Q64B.
+The unit is designed to operate indoors and is installed within the secured premises.
+The unit must be used with one of Rosslare's secured intelligent power supplies, which provides Lock Strike output and REX input.
+The AYC-Q64B and the power supply communicate through a proprietary Rosslare protocol, which provides a secure link between them.
 This in turn activates the door lock.